About the team

 The team regroups also researchers from LAMSIN MohammedV university and from Université Technologique de Compiègne.

-From LAMSIN: Ben Abda Amel, Rabeb Chamekh, Henda El Fekih, Fadhel Jday, Nabil Gmati Moez Kallel, Jamila Lassoued, Moncef Mahjoub
+From LAMSIN: Abir Amri, Ben Abda Amel, Rabeb Chamekh, Henda El Fekih, Fadhel Jday, Nabil Gmati Moez Kallel, Jamila Lassoued, Moncef Mahjoub

-From MohamedV university: Rajae Aboulaich, El Mahdi El Guarmah, Najib Fikal and K. Chahour.
+From MohamedV university: Rajae Aboulaich, El Mahdi El Guarmah, Najib Fikal and Keltoum Chahour.

 From UTC de Compiègne (Laboratoire de mathématiques appliquées de Compiègne): Faker Ben Belgacem and Faten Jelassi.

 The LIRYC institute is one of six French university hospital institutions created in 2011 as part of the ”investments for the future” program (”Investissements d’avenir”) to boost medical research and innovation.